dhutapratama/docs/fortify.md

 <a name="confirming-two-factor-authentication"></a>
 #### Confirming Two Factor Authentication

 In addition to displaying the user's two factor authentication QR code, you should provide a text input where the user can supply a valid authentication code to "confirm" their two factor authentication configuration.
-This code should be provided to the Laravel application via a POST request to the `/user/confirmed-two-factor-authentication` endpoint defined by Fortify.
+This code should be provided to the Lets application via a POST request to the `/user/confirmed-two-factor-authentication` endpoint defined by Fortify.

 If the request is successful, the user will be redirected back to the previous URL and the `status` session variable will be set to `two-factor-authentication-confirmed`: